 Real Estate Investment Trusts (REITs)

 REITs are companies that own, operate, or finance real estate investments that generate regular income.
-These real estate investments could be in hotels, apartments, offices, warehouses, shipping centers among other commercial real estates.
+These real estate investments could be in hotels, apartments, offices, warehouses, and shopping centres, among other commercial real estate.
 Investors pool funds for investments and receive dividends without having to deal with the buying, financing, or management of the properties on their own.

 Other Investment Terms